Geometric Deep Learning: from Euclid to drug design

-Monday May 10, 2021 – Time Tbc
+Monday May 10, 2021 – 3.15 pm CEST

-In addition to academic work, Michael’s industrial experience includes technological leadership in multiple startup companies, including Novafora, Videocites, Invision (acquired by Intel in 2012), and Fabula AI (acquired by Twitter in 2019).
-Following the acquisition of Fabula, he joined Twitter as Head of Graph Learning Research.
-He previously served as Principal Engineer at Intel Perceptual Computing (2012-2019) and was one of the key developers of the Intel RealSense 3D camera technology.
-He is also an angel investor and supporter of multiple early-stage startups.
+In addition to his academic career, Michael is a serial entrepreneur and founder of multiple startup companies, including Novafora, Invision (acquired by Intel in 2012), Videocites, and Fabula AI (acquired by Twitter in 2019).
+He has previously served as Principal Engineer at Intel Perceptual Computing and was one of the key developers of the Intel RealSense technology.